Divyesh-20/GenAI/README.md

-# AudiAI
+# GenAI

 **AI-Powered Video Editing & Content Generation Platform**

-Built in **24 hours** during a hackathon, AudiAI won **1st place**, a **₹30,000 prize**, and judges offered internships and explored launching their own AI startup with us.
+Built in **24 hours** during a hackathon, GenAI won **1st place**, a **₹30,000 prize**, and judges offered internships and explored launching their own AI startup with us.

 ---

 ## 🚀 Overview

-AudiAI is a modular toolset for content creators:
+GenAI is a modular toolset for content creators:

 * **shortGen/** – Automatically extracts short highlights from long-form videos and uploads them to YouTube.
 * **aivideogen/** – Generates AI-driven video snippets from text prompts, including audio, captions, and rendering.